michaelman113/LC3-Virtual-Machine-Test/README.md

 ## V0.1 (5/17/2025) — LC-3 Low-Latency VM (baseline interpreter)

+This VM:

+Implements the full LC3 16-bit ISA with branching, memory-mapped I/O, and trap vector decoding

+Uses a branch-table instruction decode mechanism instead of switch statements, enabling O(1) dispatch

+Allocates a cache-aligned 64 KiB arena for memory simulation, allowing precise control over memory latency and alignment

+Each instruction is executed in a tight loop with std::chrono-based microbenchmarking, enabling accurate per-instruction latency tracking.

+This baseline VM forms the execution kernel that later VMs (e.g., the producer and consumer) build on.
+By extending the LC3's TRAP set to support message-passing (TRAP x30/x31), the VM becomes a modular compute node capable of participating in a lock-free message fabric — simulating real-world multicore and microkernel architectures under deterministic load.

 | Metric (i7-12700K) | Value                  |
 |--------------------|------------------------|
 | Instructions run   | **100,000,000**        |